sprintly/Sprintly-GitHub/README.md

 	Enter default sprint.ly product id (117 - Company, 129 - Secret): 117
 	Configuration successfully created.

-*Note: (1) your Sprint.ly API Key can be found [here](https://sprint.ly/account/profile/).
+*Note: (1) details on how to find your Sprint.ly API Key can be found [here](http://help.sprint.ly/knowledgebase/articles/85725-where-do-i-find-my-api-key).
 (2) you will only be asked to enter a sprint.ly product id if you have more than one product.*

 To update `sprintly`, type `sudo sprintly --update`.
 When updating, you will see a warning: